brianwachira/rides-frontend/README.md

 #### By [Brian Wachira](https://www.github.com/brianwachira)

 ## Description
-This is an excerise to build  a web frontend that consumes the API from https://github.com/brianwachira/rides-backend/ <br/>
+This is a technical assesment test to build  a web frontend that consumes the API from https://github.com/brianwachira/rides-backend/ <br/>
-A user can create and suspend drivers, monitor ongoing rides and run ride simulations
+A user can create and suspend drivers, create passengers, monitor ongoing rides and run ride simulations

 ## Link to live site
 [Here you go ](https://mighty-hamlet-09070.herokuapp.com/)